 General Facts: 1.
 Chiari Malformations affect approximately 1 in 1,000 people but may be higher due to those with no symptoms or misdiagnosis.
 Many doctors blame symptoms on a mental or emotional problem and people dont get a correct diagnosis until way down the road.
 2. Chiari affects people of all races and ages.
 3. Many patients undergo traumatic surgery in an attempt to stop symptoms from progressing and upwards of 50% of patients continue to suffer from symptoms, such as chronic pain and nerve damage, even after surgery; many patients end up on disability, socially withdrawn, and depressed.
 4. The physical, mental, emotional, and economic strain caused by Chiari often pushes families to the breaking point.
 5. Chiari is diagnosed using combination of MRI, neurological exam, physician’s judgment, and other tests; patients often go 5 or more years before being properly diagnosed.

-How are chiaris classified?
-Chiari malformations are classified by the severity of the disorder and the parts of the brain that protrude into the spinal canal.
 Type 1: This is when the cerebellar tonsils extend into the foramen magnum.
 This type is the most common and may or may not cause symptoms.
 It is usually found in late adolescence or adulthood and is often found by accident while looking at other things.
 Those with no symptoms may develop them later in life.

 Type 2: People with type 2 often have more severe symptoms and are usually found in childhood.
 In this type both the cerebellum and brain stem tissue protrude into the foramen magnum.
 Also the nerve tissue that connects the two halves of the cerebellum may be missing or only partially formed.
 A type of spina bifida is also usually found in this type.
 The term Arnold-Chiari malformation is specific to Type II malformations.